Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ### Other Tasks in the Role

+#### "create-secret"
-"create-secret" task creates a secret that includes gitea username and password
+This task creates a secret that includes gitea username and password

 ```yaml
 - include_role: